Ankitv003/QuizFiesta/README.md

 # QuizFiesta

--most of the app is finished , some final changes remain.
--need to add show answers button apart from that some style changes reamin.
+- most of the app is finished,need to add show answers button apart from that some style changes reamin.